Call for Proposals

 Plenary Session: Making Main Street

 In 1979, Mary Means led a revolution in downtown revitalization through the National Trust’s Main Street Center.
 The “Main Street Approach,” focused on coordinated organization, promotion, design, and economic vitality to rejuvenate historic downtowns struggling to compete against shopping malls.
-To demonstrate the program’s potential, the center chose three pilot communities, including Madison.
-Tom Moriarity launched the Madison program, going on to work with Means at the national level and becoming a leader in retail development.
 Today’s session includes a discussion of Main Street’s evolution since 1979 and its future trajectory.
-Speakers: Mary Means, Main Street Consultant; and Tom Moriarity, Managing Principal, Retail & Development Strategies
+Moderator: Andrea Kern, Director of Strategic Initiatives, Indiana Office of Community and Rural Affairs Speaker: Mary Means, Main Street Consultant

 Educational Sessions